PeturCh/Blackjack/README.md

 # Blackjack

+A simple blackjack CLI game project from the Object-Oriented Programming practicum

---In order to play the game run file Dialog.cpp in Execution folder
+In order to play the game run file Dialog.cpp in Execution folder